shahrutu91/personal-blog/README.md

 ### Details

-This is a personal blog website developed for Frontend webdeveloper nanodegree from Udacity.
+This is a personal blog website developed for project within Frontend webdeveloper nanodegree from Udacity.